-No matter what you call it, this is a viable piece of cardio equipment that has a great place in a gym.
+No matter what you call it, this is a great piece of cardio equipment that is great for an intense workout at home.
 As your legs move in an ellipse motion, you mimic the act of running without tons of impact on your joints.
 This is especially great news if you’re just getting back into fitness, or as a cross-training option as part of a regular fitness routine.

 A cross trainer gives you the chance to stay active without worrying about injury and provides great variety to your workout.

-- Pro XS Sports 2-in-1 Elliptical Cross Trainer and Exercise Bike
+- Pro XS Sports 2-in-1 Cross Trainer and Exercise Bike

 - JTX Tri-Fit: Extendable Long Stride and Incline Cross Trainer